Appearance

 - Article 2(2)(e) — entities critical because of their specific importance at national or regional level for the particular sector or type of service, or for other interdependent sectors in the Member State.

-- Article 2(2)(f) — public administration entities of central government (as defined by Member States in accordance with national law), and at Member State option, public administration entities at regional level.
+- Article 2(2)(f) — public administration entities of central government as defined by a Member State in accordance with national law (point (f)(i)), and public administration entities at regional level as so defined that, following a risk-based assessment, provide services whose disruption could have a significant impact on critical societal or economic activities (point (f)(ii)).

 - Article 2(3) — entities identified as critical entities under Directive (EU) 2022/2557 (CER), in respect of their cybersecurity obligations.